yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

     @CFunction("mdb_env_create")
     public static native int mdb_env_create(WordPointer envPtr);
 ```
-Finally, for these annotations to work, the surrounding class must be annotated with appropriate C context, which is often defined as a static inner class of the class, like so:
+Finally, for these annotations to work, the containing class must be annotated with appropriate C context, which is often defined as a static inner class of the class, like so:
 ```Java
 @CContext(Lib.Directives.class)
 public final class Lib {